nickpadd/EPLP.github.io/Evaluation/index.md

 ## Model Evaluation
-For the hyperparameter optimisation a random shuffling technique was used.
+For the hyperparameter optimisation a random shuffling technique was used to optimise the profit for all the games from 2017-2021, with 2022 season excluded.
 The results showed a consistent overperformance of the bookmakers' odds in betting 'Under 2.5 Goals' as depicted below:

 ![Evaluation of the Under 2.5 Goals betting](ExamplePlotProfit.png?raw=true) *The performance of Under 2.5 Goals betting on repeated shuffled games.
 On the upper figure the balance and balance% can be seen with their respective confidence intervals.
 On the lower figure an indicative betting amount in comparison with the return of the bet can be seen.*